wp-plugins/already-existing-tags/readme.txt

 == Frequently Asked Questions ==

-= Will the automatic tagging funcion works once the plugin is installed and activated? =

-No. Firstly You need to configure which categories will be included in the auto tagging function.
+= Will the automatic tagging funcion works once the plugin is installed and activated? = No. Firstly you need to select the 'Automatic tagging' checkbox and configure which categories will be included in the auto tagging function.

 == Screenshots ==